Russell-Waterhouse/programming-tools/README.md

 ### Why Would You Do All of These Multiple Times in Multiple Programming Languages?

-There are two reasons that I did that.
+There are five reasons that I did that.
 1. I wanted to show that these tools aren't just for people using technology X.
 I've found people that think that design patterns are just for Java devs, or algorithms only matter in high-performance computing, and I believe that to be